thebor1337/yul_examples/README.md

 While many of the algorithms in this project can be significantly improved, the focus was on understanding the underlying principles of working with Solidity.

-The project is inspired by JEFFREY SCHOLZ's course https://www.udemy.com/course/advanced-sOLIDITY-YUL-AL-SSEMBLY/ and its repository https://github.com/rareeskills/udemy-yul-code
+The project is inspired by Jeffrey Scholz's course https://www.udemy.com/course/advanced-solidity-yul-and-assembly/ and its repository https://github.com/RareSkills/Udemy-Yul-Code .
+Thank you so much for the course!